Danni Roche

 Danielle Roche OAM (born 25 May 1970 in Melbourne, Victoria) is a former field hockey player, who was a member of the Australian Women’s Hockey Team, commonly known as the "Hockeyroos", which won the gold medal at the 1996 Summer Olympics in Atlanta, Georgia.

 Personal

 Roche was born in Melbourne on 25 May 1970.
 She is the daughter of Ken Roche, who was a hurdler at the 1964 Summer Olympics and won two Commonwealth Games gold medals.
-She had a seven-year relationship with Australian model and television personality Deborah Hutton until their break up in December 2007.

 Hockey career

-Roche made her debut as a 19 year old for the Australian team in 1989 in the Australia vs New Zeaalnd series.
+Roche made her debut as a 19 year old for the Australian team in 1989 in the Australia vs New Zealand series.
 She was a member of the Australian Women’s Hockey Team that won the gold medal at the 1996 Summer Olympics in Atlanta, Georgia.
 She was an Australian Institute of Sport hockey scholarship holder and played for MCC Hockey Club.

 Business career

 Roche has held finance and commercial positions with Telstra, has been a Director at UBS, a partner at Evans and Partners.
 Roche is a Director of a privately owned fraud and risk management business.